microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/recipes/locustfile_py.md

 The next section would work better with Azure Service Bus as it would retrieve a series of messages and compare the service case number resolved with what is in the messages.

-On the other hand it would not log anything to locust as it is using the Azure Service Bus Python library to achieve these results.
+On the other hand it would not log anything to **Locust** as it is using the Azure Service Bus Python library to achieve these results.

 As a workaround, a timer is started in the beginning of the process and stopped once the closure is complete.
-This event is logged to Locust as an event:
+This event is logged to **Locust** as an event:

 ```python
         headersGetServiceBusCloseCase = {